More than a dozen protesters arrested after clash with police outside Chicago's Israeli consulate

-CHICAGO (AP) — Dozens of pro-Palestinian protesters charged a line of police in an intense standoff with hundreds of officers outside the Israeli consulate Tuesday on the second night of the Democratic National Convention.
+CHICAGO (AP) — More than a dozen pro-Palestinian demonstrators were arrested Tuesday during a protest that began outside the Israeli consulate and spilled out onto the surrounding streets on the second night of the Democratic National Convention.

-After the larger gathering began to disperse, splintering off into smaller groups, other interactions with police led to more than a dozen arrests.
+The intense confrontations with officers began minutes into the demonstration, after some protesters – many dressed in black, their faces covered – charged at a line of police that had blocked the group from marching.
+They eventually moved past the officers, but were penned in several times throughout the night by police in riot gear who did not allow protesters to disperse.
 Officers called the demonstrations “an unlawful assembly.”

-Earlier in the night, officers carrying wooden clubs shouted “move” and penned the demonstrators in on the street, preventing them from marching.
+Earlier in the night, officers carrying wooden clubs shouted “move” and penned some demonstrators in on the street, preventing them from marching.

 Some demonstrators set an American flag on fire in the street as the celebratory roll call for Vice President Kamala Harris took place inside the United Center about 2 miles (3.2 kilometers) away.
 Others carried Palestinian flags, while many others wore black and covered their faces.